 It is much cheaper to use bare-root plants to bulk out your collection of berries, in particular.
-Raspberries, loganberries, and many more are available as bare-root in the winter and often thirty percent cheaper than pot-grown plants.
+Raspberries, loganberries, and many more are available as bare-root in the winter and are often thirty percent cheaper than pot-grown plants.
 Asparagus crowns and rhubarb can also be purchased bare-root and planted in the winter.

-Insert your tree, bush or shrub into the hole and make sure that it is upright and facing the way you want it.
-Sprinkle mycorrhizal fungi pellets on to give the plant a good head-start in life (optional step though) then backfill with soil.
+Insert your tree, bush, or shrub into the hole, and make sure that it is upright and facing the way you want it.
+Sprinkle mycorrhizal fungi pellets on to give the plant a good head-start in life (optional step, though), then backfill with soil.
 Add a thick layer of compost or manure mulch to the top of the soil around the base of your plant to give it some extra help getting established.

 Starting a New Vegetable Garden

-Start by thinking about your main structures; shed, greenhouse, polytunnel, whatever you want to have and where these will go.
+Start by thinking about your main structures: shed, greenhouse, polytunnel, whatever you want to have and where these will go.
 Pick the sunniest spots for your greenhouse or polytunnel and put your shed in a less desirable location.
 You may also want to put a structure in or plant some trees or bushes to provide some shelter if your garden is in a windy spot.